-Of all the animals out there, one of the cutest out there is the rabbit.
-We even have a cute name for rabbits – bunnies.
-They live in the wild, but if you live in a grassy neighborhood with trees and grass, you might see some hop right past your house.
-So our friend and fan Anne S. asked, how many bunnies can live in a neighborhood?
+Of all the animals out there, one of the cutest is the bunny rabbit.
+If you live in a grassy neighborhood, you might see some bunnies hop right past your house.
+So our fan Anne S. asked, how many bunnies can live in a neighborhood?
 There’s no single answer to this, since some towns don’t have the right weather, or the right kinds of plants for the rabbits to eat.
-But one group of wildlife scientists says you can have as many as 15 rabbits in a small park 30 feet wide, and they’ll all have enough to eat.
-But in other places, you might have just 1 bunny for an acre (an acre is about 5 times the size of an average backyard).
+One group of wildlife scientists says there can be as many as 15 rabbits in a small park 30 feet wide, and they’ll all have enough to eat.
+But in other places, there might be just 1 bunny in an acre (an acre is about 5 times the size of an average backyard).
 Bunnies are super cute, but if you’re trying to grow carrots or tomatoes in your garden, you might want your fluffy neighbors to move somewhere else before they start snacking.

 Wee ones: If you’ve counted 4 bunnies in your yard, what numbers do you say to count the next 3?

 Little kids: Which has more bunnies, a group with 5 fluffy tails, or a group with 8 furry legs?
 Bonus: How many bunnies is that all together?